 |Complex Teradata SQL (could also be Netezza SQL)||Data Pipeline Automatically Generated from SQL|

 In addition, data lineage is also automatically tracked in the new environment.
 In this case, Infoworks converted the transformation logic as part of the first step.
 But it also then optimizes the performance of running that logic on the new platform.
 This step is critical to the transformation logic that may not behave the same way on the new platform as on the legacy platform.
-As a result, Infoworks automatically tunes the transformation pipeline performance optimizing it for the user.
+As a result, Infoworks automatically tunes the transformation pipeline performance-optimizing it for the user.
 In one recent example, Infoworks was able to recreate transformation logic that had been manually tuned over a period of months on a legacy environment to optimally run in 4 hours.
 After one day of set up and ingestion of the transformation logic, the Infoworks system running on a Hadoop cluster auto-tuned the performance to run in 10 minutes.
 This example reflects the power of a distributed big data system when combined with the embedded knowledge the Infoworks system has to tune the performance of the transformation logic to run with optimal performance.

 The final step is to manage workloads in production.
 Legacy EDW platforms like Teradata and Netezza do a great job of providing tools and interfaces to manage production processes.
 Unfortunately, newer environments like Hadoop and modern cloud-based infrastructures like Azure, AWS or GCP leave operational management as an exercise for the user.
 Note that this is one of the reasons why many organizations have never made the leap to modern architectures.
 While there are lots of tools for generating code for these new environments, that only addresses data pipeline development, they don’t address ongoing management of those pipelines and if you are trying to run analytics on a daily, hourly, minute by minute or second by second basis, you need to have a bullet-proof operational environment.

 Infoworks addresses this issue by taking the visual code that was generated in the earlier steps and managing the orchestration of running these pipelines in production.
 It handles starting, pausing and restarting of jobs.
 It detects when jobs fail and automatically restarts them and also notifies users of any failed jobs.
 In a nutshell, it isn’t just a code generator, but a full platform for both the creation AND operationalization of data engineering pipelines.
-This second point is critical and is worth repeating because when you start running 100s or 1000s of data pipelines, you will spend more time managing the operational environment than creating new data pipelines IF you have not automated the operational aspects of your DW migration.
+This second point is critical and is worth repeating because when you start running 100s or 1000s of data pipelines, you will spend more time managing the operational environment than creating new data pipelines IF you have not invested in a DataOps tool for the operational aspects of your DW migration.